 - Prior to transfer or reassignment to a vacancy, it must be determined that the employee is qualified for the position and can perform the essential functions of the position with or without reasonable accommodation.
 The essential functions of the position are generally duties included in the position description for the vacancy.
-A review of the position description may be required in order to incorporate all current duties.
+A review of the position description may be required to incorporate all current duties.

 - These regulations also require consideration of a voluntary demotion and/or a part-time position, with termination being the last resort.